Nuclear effects in the deuteron and global QCD analyses: Discussion

-We further verify our results by comparing our predictions on the ratio $R_{np}=F_2^n/F_2^p$ with the recent \mara{} data on $R_{np}$~\cite{MARATHON:2021vqu}, which were not included in our fits.
+We further verify our results by comparing our predictions on the ratio $R_{np}=F_2^n/F_2^p$ with the recent \mara{} data~\cite{MARATHON:2021vqu}, which were not included in our fits.
 The calculations are performed for the \mara{} kinematics, which is roughly consistent with $Q^2=14x\ (\mathrm{GeV}^2)$, and are shown in Fig.~\ref{fig:f2nf2p}.
 Our independent predictions for $R_{np}$ are in excellent agreement with the \mara{} measurement over the entire $x$ range available.

-In Fig.~\ref{fig:f2nf2p} (left panel) we show the predictions on $R_{np}$ obtained from the QCD analyses CJ15, MSHT20, NNPDF4.0, CT18, and JAM21.
+In Fig.~\ref{fig:f2nf2p} (left panel), we show the predictions on $R_{np}$ obtained from the QCD analyses CJ15, MSHT20, NNPDF4.0, CT18, and JAM21.
 The structure functions are computed as described in Sec.~\ref{sec:results}.
 The calculations include the target mass corrections of Ref.~\cite{Georgi:1976ve}.
 The CJ15 prediction is obtained from Fig.~3 of Ref.~\cite{MARATHON:2021vqu}.
-At large Bjorken $x$ ($x>0.6$) significant differences are observed.
+At large Bjorken $x$ ($x>0.6$), significant differences are observed.
 While the predictions from CJ15, MSHT20, and NNPDF4.0 are consistent with each other, they differ substantially from CT18 and our results.
 Note that different assumptions on the HT contributions are used for the various calculations: additive HT for our results, multiplicative HT for CJ15, and no HT (only LT term) for the others.
-To verify the impact of the $d$-quark PDF on such differences we compare the corresponding predictions for the $R_{du}=d/u$ ratio in the \mara{} kinematics using the PDFs from the LHAPDF library~\cite{lhapdflib}.
-Figure~\ref{fig:du} shows our $1\sigma$ uncertainty band together with the central values obtained for the other analyses.
-The uncertainties on these latter are relatively large for $x>0.6$ due to the use of tight $W$ cuts, which effectively exclude high-$x$ DIS data from the QCD analysis. \footnote{As an illustration, the CT18 uncertainty on $R_{du}$ is about 100\% as can be seen in Fig.~2 of Ref.~\cite{Hou:2019qau}.} Figure~\ref{fig:f2nf2p} indicates that the CJ15, MSHT20, and NNPDF4.0-based predictions are in clear disagreement with the \mara{} $R_{np}$ data.
+To verify the impact of the $d$-quark PDF on such differences, we compare the corresponding predictions for the $R_{du}=d/u$ ratio for the \mara{} kinematics using the PDFs from the LHAPDF library~\cite{lhapdflib}. \footnote{ As noted in Ref.~\cite{Accardi:2021ysh}, the nuclear correction at large $x$ also affects the valence $d$ quark PDF at small values of $x\approx 0.03$, because of fermion number conservation.
+While this effect is relevant for the electroweak studies at LHC, we leave its analysis for future, as in the present work we focus on the region relevant for the \mara{} measurement. } Figure~\ref{fig:du} shows our $1\sigma$ uncertainty band together with the central values obtained for the other analyses.
+The uncertainties on these latter are relatively large for $x>0.6$ due to the use of tight $W$ cuts, which effectively exclude high-$x$ DIS data from the QCD analysis. \footnote{As an illustration, the CT18 uncertainty on $R_{du}$ is about 100\% as can be seen in Fig.~9 of Ref.~\cite{Hou:2019efy}.} Figure~\ref{fig:f2nf2p} indicates that the CJ15-, MSHT20-, and NNPDF4.0-based predictions are in clear disagreement with the \mara{} $R_{np}$ data.